Whittling knives

 Always cut away from your body, and keep the hand holding the wood behind the blade's path.
 Add a cut-resistant glove on your holding hand, take smaller slices instead of forcing deep cuts, and strop regularly — a keen edge is more predictable than a dull one.

 Those habits cover the overwhelming majority of whittling accidents, and none of them cost anything.
 Two additions worth making explicit: first, this is not a children's product — sharp fixed blades are adult tools, and supervised teens with an adult actively involved is the absolute floor.
 Second, open the parcel deliberately when it arrives: confirm each blade guard is seated before you handle anything, and unwrap over a table.
-We say that because one buyer reported a protective cover that had shifted in transit — the critical reviews sit unedited on our reviews page, and our safety recommendations, including that one, are documented on how we test.
+Our full safety recommendations are documented on how we test.

 8,100